 All students, including those in Preschool and Junior Kindergarten “Lunch Bunch”, must bring a lunch from home in their own lightweight insulated bags or boxes.
 Lunches may not be shared and items should be those that the child can open on his/her own or with minimal adult assistance.
 Milk may be purchased through the school by completing the Milk Order Form.
 Please do not send fast food, carbonated beverages, or candy in your child’s lunch box.
 In addition, due to the high sodium and sugar content, Lunchables are not recommended.
 If a lunch is forgotten, the child will be given an opportunity to telephone a parent to request that the lunch box - not fast food - be brought to the school.
 In the event this is not possible, the school will provide the child with a replacement.

-In order to minimize trash and to set an environmentally responsible example for our students, we encourage parents to use re-usable containers when packing their child's lunch.
+In order to minimize trash and to set an environmentally responsible example for our students, we encourage parents to use reusable containers when packing their child's lunch.
 We do have the students recycle and compost any of their lunch that is not reusable.
 We also encourage students to take home items that they say they do not like so parents can see what is not eaten and discuss this with their child.

 Grace Episcopal School tries to offer children a variety of food experiences.
 Don't be afraid to offer items that may be new or unusual.
 Fruits such as kiwi, fresh pineapple or pomegranate, for example, may be a new and pleasant experience for many children.
 Children will frequently try things along with their peers at school that they would refuse on the dinner table at home.
 We hear this comment from parents all the time that their children only eat a certain food item at school—positive peer pressure!

 This year, the school will provide snacks in PS/JK/K. Parents will not be asked to volunteer a snack for the group.
 Students in Grades One through Five must pack a snack each day as well as their lunch.